Oaks Lily Cocktail

 Here we have a look at how a few regional vodkas stack up.

-Their vodka’s mash bill is corn-based, which creates a sweet nose, a rich, slightly oily texture, and a little weight.
+Cathead Vodka’s mash bill is corn-based, which creates a sweet nose, a rich, slightly oily texture and a little weight.
 Higher notes of lime zest, lemon curd and lemongrass keep the spirit’s body buoyed, and it finishes with a subtle burn of freshly cracked black peppercorn.
 The company’s distiller, Phillip Ladner, also makes honeysuckle- and pecan-flavored iterations of the vodka.